Dean Windass: Hull City

 Windass started his footballing career as a YTS trainee at Hull City in the mid 1980s before being released by manager Brian Horton.
 He had unsuccessful trials at professional clubs Sunderland, Cambridge United, and York City and instead started playing for non-league North Ferriby United while also having to work on building sites and packing frozen peas.
 He was brought back to Hull City by manager Terry Dolan in October 1991, entering professional league football at the relatively late age of 22.
 He initially played in midfield for the Tigers and later as a forward, playing 205 games and scoring 64 goals, becoming a firm fans' favourite – in a 2005 poll to name the top 100 Tigers, Windass was named the fourth best player in the club's 100-year history.
 In December 1995, with the club in financial difficulty and bottom of Division Two, he was sold to Aberdeen in the Scottish Premier Division for £700,000.

 Aberdeen

 During his time at Aberdeen, Windass was a popular player, though he gained a reputation as a player who often got into trouble with the authorities.
-On 9 November 1997, during a league game with Dundee United, He was involved in a notorious incident on 9 November 1997 while playing for Aberdeen against Dundee United, when he committed three separate red-card offences in the same match: first being dismissed for two yellow cards, then cited for verbally abusing the referee, and finally for kicking over a corner flag as he left the field.
+On 9 November 1997, during a league game with Dundee United, he was involved in a notorious incident when he committed three separate red-card offences in the same match: first being dismissed for two yellow cards, then cited for verbally abusing the referee, and finally for kicking over a corner flag as he left the field.

 This game was the club's last match under the management of Roy Aitken, and Windass himself was to move on at the end of the season.
-In the three years he spent at Aberdeen he scored 21 goals in 72 league appearances, and a total of 31 goals in 92 appearances in all competitions.
+In the three years, he spent at Aberdeen he scored 21 goals in 72 league appearances, and a total of 31 goals in 92 appearances in all competitions.